 Loans for which it is probable that the Company will not collect all principal and interest due according to contractual terms are measured to determine if any credit loss exists.
-Allowable methods for determining the amount of credit loss include estimating the fair value using the fair value of the collateral for collateral-dependent loans and a discounted cash flow methodology for other evaluated loans that are not collateral dependent.
+Allowable methods for determining the amount of credit loss include estimating the fair value using the fair value of the collateral dependent loans and a discounted cash flow methodology for other evaluated loans that are not collateral dependent.
 If the loan is identified as collateral-dependent, the fair value method of measuring the amount of credit loss is utilized.
-Evaluating the fair value of the collateral for collateral-dependent loans requires obtaining a current independent appraisal of the collateral and applying a discount factor to the value.
-If the loan is not collateral-dependent, the discounted cash flow method is utilized, which involves assumptions and judgments as to credit risk, prepayment risk, liquidity risk, default rates, loss severity, payment speeds, collateral values and discount rate.
+Evaluating the fair value of the collateral for collateral-dependent, the fair value method is utilized, which involves assumptions and judgments as to credit risk, prepayment risk, liquidity risk, default rates, loss severity, payment speeds, collateral values and discount rate.
 Loans that have experienced a credit loss with specific allocated losses are within Level 3 of the fair value hierarchy when the credit loss is determined using the fair value method.
-The fair value of collateral-dependent loans that have specific allocated reserves was approximately \$3.9 million and \$3.8 million at March 31, 2024, and December 31, 2023, respectively.
+The fair value of collateral-dependent loans that have specific allocated reserves was approximately \$3.7 million and \$3.8 million at June 30, 2024, and December 31, 2023, respectively.